Johncarl-Nabepero/Training/Php_with_laravel/Section_insights/Section29_New_Laravel_Installation.md

 **Creating components**

-- In the App\Resources\Views make a folder name Components then make `master.blade.php`
+- In the App\Resources\Views i learn how to make a folder name Components then make `master.blade.php`.

+- Sections, layouts, and inclusions all give similar benefits; nevertheless, some people may find the mental model of components and slots easier to grasp.
+Components can be written in two ways: class-based components and anonymous components.

 ```
 <?php